femisystems/hylia/src/index.md

 Its very safe place here, and i would love to have you share your thoughts, opinions and feedback [](ajewoleglory@gmail.com)[here](ajewoleglory@gmail.com).
 I look forward to it!
 You also can not afford to miss daily updates on my social media platforms, check me out on [instagram](https://www.instagram.com/jane_vigour/) and [twitter](https://twitter.com/JaneVigour).

-Hey, it is super fantastic to have you be a part of my journey join me as we grow together.
-Always know this: YOU ARE FABULOUS, NEVER FEEL LESS!
+Hey, it is super fantastic to have you be a partof this journey.
+Always know this: YOU ARE FABULOUS, GOD LOVES YOU, NEVER FEEL LESS!

 *With love,*